NormandaleWells/CSn/java-rants.md

 an object to a function,
 you're passing the value of the reference.

-By the defintion I'm familiar with, if Java passed objects by value, then this code:
+By the definition I'm familiar with, if Java passed objects by value, then this code:
 ```